 Use the time spent on the internet wisely, and examine other designs for your own alternatives.
 You can get some amazing ideas, or learn how to follow the common interface framework most brands are sharing.

-At the same time, you’ll get to know your biggest competitors, and you will give your website that little something it lacks to be the best one.
+At the same time, you’ll get to know your biggest competitors, and you will give your startup website design that little something it lacks to be the best one.